 Lancaster, PA 17604-3003

 The library is a shared community space and as such all patrons will help to maintain an environment conducive to both research and study.
+Excessive noise or other behavior bothering library users is not condoned; ignoring the expectations of other users or requests from staff may be grounds for being asked to leave.
 Personal belongings should not be left unattended or used to hold spaces and the library is not responsible for unattended items.
 If unattended items are left and a space is needed, they may be moved.
 Thank you for being considerate to other library visitors.

 Floors 2 & 3 in both Shadek-Fackenthal and Martin are designated as quiet study areas.